awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Transformations.md

 **Note**
 AWS DMS doesn't support more than one transformation rule per schema level or per table level\.
 However, AWS DMS does support more than one transformation rule per column level\.
 Performing multiple rule actions on columns that include converting to lowercase can prevent some transformations from happening correctly\.
 For example, using the `convert-lowercase` and `change-data-type` rule actions together might not succeed\.
 Instead, use the `convert-lowercase` rule action separately\.
+Column names in transformation rules are case\-sensitive\.
+For example, you must provide column names for an Oracle database in upper case\.

 For table\-mapping rules that use the transformation rule type, you can apply the following values\.